 According to a study by Click Boarding, when new employees were trained through a structured onboarding program, they were 58% more likely to stay with a company after three years.

-In any industry, an issue that occurs often is growing frustration in new employees when they are not given the proper foundation with tools and resources they need to succeed in their job.
-When a clear lack of profession is present in the training process, the employee develops some dissonance for accepting the job in the first place.
+In any industry, an issue that occurs often is growing frustration in new employees when they are not given the proper foundation with the tools and resources they need to succeed in their job.
+When a clear lack of professionalism is present in the training process, the employee develops some dissonance in accepting the job in the first place.